 Many employers understand that key benefits such as employer paid health insurance is an important employee recruitment and retention tool.

-- Health insurance premiums purchased through the SHOP (Small Business Health Options Program) on the Health Insurance Marketplace when the employer pays at least 50% of the premium are not treated as income to the employee.
+- If you employ 2 or m ore household employees, health insurance premiums purchased through the SHOP (Small Business Health Options Program) on the Health Insurance Marketplace when the employer pays at least 50% of the premium are not treated as income to the employee.
 Employers and employees do not need to pay employment taxes on this sum.

 - Remember, the nanny with health insurance is more likely to obtain preventative care (annual physicals, cholesterol screening, mammograms, PAP tests, etc.) and will often establish a medical relationship she can call upon when acute problems (ear infections for example) arise.
 A healthier nanny misses less work.